Hzzz123rfefd/eticn/README.md

 >  Visualization of the reconstructed image of example two.

 ### Pretrained Models
-Pretrained models (optimized for MSE) trained from scratch using randomly chose 300k images from the Camvid dataset.
+Pretrained models (optimized for MSE) trained from scratch using  images from the Camvid dataset.

 | Method | Lambda | Link                                                                                              |
 | ---- |--------|---------------------------------------------------------------------------------------------------|